scriptology/settlers-doc/docs/clan-system.md

 # Clan System

-## Overview

-The clan system in SETTLERS allows players to form organized groups to control larger territories and compete together.
-Clans provide a social and strategic layer to the game, enabling players to work together towards common goals.

-For detailed information about clan territories and how they are calculated, see [Territory System - Clan Territory Layer](territory-system.md#clan-territory-layer).
+> [!NOTE]
+> Clans allow players to work together to control larger territories.
+For territory calculations, see [Territory System](territory-system.md#clan-territory-layer).

 ## Joining a Clan

-Two ways to join:
+> [!TIP]
+> Use invitation links to join - both you and your inviter get referral bonuses!

+### Methods
-1. **Invitation Link**
+1. **Via Invite Link**
-   - Each clan member can generate invite links
+   - Get link from clan member
-   - Joining through link makes you a referral of inviter
-   - Helps both players through referral program
+   - Join as their referral
+   - Both get rewards

 2. **Direct Join**
-   - Click any hex owned by clan
+   - Find clan hex on map
-   - Press "Join" button in clan details
+   - Press "Join" in details
    - No referral benefits

+> [!IMPORTANT]
-After joining, all your hexes become part of clan territory
+> When you join a clan, all your hexes automatically become part of its territory.

-## Leaving a Clan
+## Leaving

-1. You can leave a clan at any time
-2. When leaving:
-   - Your hexes will no longer show clan ownership
-   - You'll lose access to clan benefits
+> [!CAUTION]
-   - If you're the last member, the clan will be removed
+> Leaving removes your hexes from clan territory.
+If you're the last member, the clan will be disbanded.

+Your hexes and benefits:
+- Hexes become independent
+- Clan bonuses lost
+- Can join new clan immediately

 ## Clan Features
-TBD

-## Clan Benefits
 TBD